Prof. Ulrike Bingel

 Elif Buse Caliskan

-Junior Clinician Scientist, resident in Neurology
+Junior Clinician Scientist, resident in Anesthesiology

 Role of negative emotions and treatment expectations in nocebo hyperalgesia